 - Points earned with the card count towards earning a Southwest Companion Pass

 Ways to use Southwest Rapid Rewards points

-That’s around a value of 1.3 cents per Southwest point.
+You can figure to get a value of around 1.3 cents per Southwest point.
 How much you’ll pay for a ticket is directly related to how much that ticket costs.
 The nice thing is that you’ll never have a blackout date from redeeming points on Southwest.
 Prices might be high, but you’ll always be able to use points as long as there’s a cash ticket available.

 If you think the Southwest Priority card is right for you, we’d appreciate it if you use our link

 When I signed up for this card.
-I was able to get a 60,000 point bonus, just a bit less than the current offer.
-For the $145 annual fee I was able to get $160 in Priority Boarding fees refunded for the flights when I forgot to pay for Early Bird check-in, and I’ve already been reimbursed my $75 credit for Southwest tickets I purchased with the card.
+I was able to get a 60,000 point bonus, just a bit more than the first bonus from the current offer.
+For the $145 annual fee, I was able to get $160 in Priority Boarding fees refunded for the flights when I forgot to pay for Early Bird check-in, and I’ve already been reimbursed my $75 credit for Southwest tickets I purchased with the card.
 That’s $235 in credits for the $145 fee.
 Add in the $520 in points I’ll get from the signup bonus, and I’m at $755 back for paying $145, thank you very much.